-(1) Interchangeably referred to in this report as Florida's Turnpike, Turnpike, Enterprise, and System.
+&lt;sup>(1) Interchangeably referred to in this report as Florida's Turnpike, Turnpike, Enterprise, and System.

-(2) Interchangeably referred to in this report as Florida Department of Transportation, FDOT, and Department SunPass® is a registered service mark of the Florida Department of Transportation.
+(2) Interchangeably referred to in this report as Florida Department of Transportation, FDOT, and Department.
+SunPass® and TOLL-BY-PLATE® are registered service marks of the Florida Department of Transportation.